-Beautiful in Italian - The diferent ways of saying beautiful in the Italian language.
+Beautiful in Italian - The different ways of saying beautiful in the Italian language.

 How to say Beautiful in Italian